Navigate this Section

 All announcement data represented on these maps, including award and project locations and funding amounts, is preliminary and non-binding.
 Awards may be contingent on meeting certain requirements.

-Data represents announced funding (formula and discretionary) as of February 15, 2023.
+Data represents announced funding (formula and discretionary) as of August 7, 2023 and awarded funding as of June 30, 2023.
 This is a small subset of what the Bipartisan Infrastructure Law will fund and is not intended to be comprehensive.

 - Announced funding, which is captured from Agency press releases, is preliminary and non-binding and therefore may be contingent on grantees meeting certain requirements, whereas awarded funding has been downloaded from USASpending.gov and represents actual obligations, which are defined as a legally binding agreement that will result in outlays, either immediately or in the future.